mc256/starlight/docs/starlight-proxy.md

 docker push localhost:5000/redis:6.2.1 && \
 docker push localhost:5000/redis:6.2.2
 ```

-This step is optional, you could upload other container images to the registry.
+You could upload other container images to the registry if you like.

+🙌 That's it.
+Please proceed to the **Step 2*.

 [⬅️ Back to README.md](https://github.com/mc256/starlight#getting-started)